 - 1 cup fresh blueberries or raspberries

-- Heat oven to 400ºF.
-Spray 6 muffin cups with flour-added spray.
+- Preheat oven to 400ºF.
+Spray 6 to 8 muffin cups with flour-added spray or use a silicone muffin pan and skip this step completely.

 - Bake 18 to 20 minutes until golden brown and firm to the touch.
 Cool for 10 minutes and remove muffins from the tin.